-Last year, on Juli 10, 2018 we visited the store for the first time.
-We hope that this exchange will continue for the upcoming years too so that we can continue sharing this knowlegde with our future students.
+In 2018 we visited the store for the first time.
+We hope that this exchange will continue for the upcoming years too so that we can continue sharing this knowledge with our future students.

 Teijin and Nuno, together with ENSAD students

 On October 29th, 2018, ten students from ENSAD Paris visited our GFC course.
 The day was filled with activities for both the ENSAD and GFC students.
 In the morning, we organised a presentation session in which the first year GFC students and the visitors from ENSAD presented their own research, and explained what they were working on at the moment.
 After the presentations, prof. Isabelle Rodier, who accompanied the ENSAD students, gave a short presentation on the textile design course in ENSAD and presented some graduate work.